 Subsequently, while persecuted and imprisoned, one of The Bab's followers had the revelation that he was the manifestation of God that The Bab talked about.
 He called himself Baha'u'llah (the Glory of God) and went on to write the scriptures that form the basis of the Baha'í faith.
 After he died in 1892, his eldest son Abdu'l-Baha became the interpreter of his teachings and served as the head of the religion until 1921.
 He was succeeded by his grandson, Shoghi Effendi, who became the Guardian of the Baha'í faith and helped spread it worldwide.

-India now has the world's largest population of Baha’i devotees, with a third of the religion's 6 million followers living there.
+By 2015, India had the world's largest population of Baha’i devotees, with 40% of the religion's 6 million followers living there.

 A goal of the Baha'í faith is to build Houses of Worship (Mashriqu'l-Adhkar) all over the world.
 These will be central to its community and activities but where everyone is welcome to come and connect to the divine regardless of religion.
 Although the Baha'í faith has its own scriptures, it believes that the religious teachings of all "prophets" (including Abraham, Moses, Jesus, Buddha, and Krishna) are valid and thus there is underlying unity of religions.

 The Lotus Temple in Delhi is one of eight Houses of Worship that currently exist, on every continent except Antarctica.
 The Baha'í community privately purchased the land for the Lotus Temple in 1953.
-Later, in 1976, its governing body chose renowned Iranian-born Canadian architect Fariborz Sabha to build the temple.
-Construction started in 1980 and the temple opened to the public in January 1987.
+Later, in 1976, its governing body chose renowned Iranian-born Canadian architect Fariborz Sahba to build the temple.
+Construction started in 1980 and the temple opened to the public in December 1986.

 The Lotus Temple is situated amid 26 acres of landscaped gardens on Lotus Temple Road in Bahapur, near Nehru Place, in south Delhi.
 It's 30-45 minutes from the city center.
 The closest Metro train station is Kalkaji Mandir on the Violet Line (see Delhi Metro train map), a five minute walk away.